Customer Contact Privacy Notice

 Retaining and Sharing Information

 Information you provide to customer contact will always be shared with the relevant service where this is necessary to deal with your query or service request.
-For example, if you contacted us relating to a Council Tax query we will pass this information directly onto the Council Tax Team, or if you wanted to purchase a green bin service we will pass this onto the waste services team.
+For example, if you contacted us relating to a Council Tax query we will pass this information directly onto the Council Tax Team, or if you wanted to purchase a garden bin service we will pass this onto that team.
 Other than sharing this information with services directly where necessary to deal with your query, we will not share this information more widely unless there is a legal obligation to do so.

 Your rights